Kaiser Permanente vs. Aetna Insurance

 Kaiser Permanente traces its roots to the Great Depression in the 1930s when Dr. Sidney Garfield established a prepayment system for his hospital.
 His system required insurance companies to pay five cents per day so that the construction workers they covered could receive treatment at Garfield’s hospital in Southern California.[1]

-As a result, Permanente Health Plan began to insure members of the public in July of 1945 and enrolled more than 300,000 members in Northern California within 10 years.
+As a result, Permanente Health Plan began to insure members of the public in July of 1945 and enrolled more than 300,000 members within 10 years.
 Today, Kaiser Permanente consists of three collaborative organizations: Kaiser Foundation Hospitals and the Permanente Medical Groups, which provide medical treatments, and Kaiser Foundation Health Plan, which provides insurance coverage.[1]

 Aetna History